resbaz/workshop_data_management/tute_1.rst

 In SQL databases, there are three types of relationships:

- * Many to Many: Any one Piza can have many toppings.
-Any one topping can be on many Pizzas.
+ * Many to Many: Any one Pizza can have many Toppings.
+Any one Topping can be on many Pizzas.
- * One to Many: Any one Manufacturer has many cars, any one car has one Manufacturer.
+ * One to Many: Any one Manufacturer has many Cars, any one Car has one Manufacturer.
- * One to One: every one Person has one Genome code, every one Genome code represents one person.
+ * One to One: every one Person has one Genome Code, every one Genome Code represents one Person.
 This is a very rare case that we use infrequently.

 In Django these are represented as follows: